stackmuncher/stm_server/stm_html_ui/README.md

 This is a stop-gap solution to get something simple out quickly.
 Better templating and more parallelized queries should be used in the future.

-## Deployment

-The deployment should be automated.
-This section is a quick memo for manual deployment.

-#### Lambda deployment
+## Lambda deployment

-Create function called `stm-html` with `stm-www` role, a custom runtime and customize these settings:
+Create a function called `stm_html_iu` with `stm-www` role, a custom runtime and customize these settings:
 * env vars: see [config.rs](./src/config.rs) for the full list
 * timeout: 30s
 * reserved concurrency: 5
-* async invocation: 1 min (is it even invoked as async, probably redundant?)
+* async invocation: zero retries

 ```
 cargo build --release --target x86_64-unknown-linux-gnu
-cp ./target/x86_64-unknown-linux-gnu/release/stm-html ./bootstrap && zip proxy.zip bootstrap && rm bootstrap
+cp ./target/x86_64-unknown-linux-gnu/release/stm_html_iu ./bootstrap && zip proxy.zip bootstrap && rm bootstrap
-aws lambda update-function-code --region us-east-1 --function-name stm-html --zip-file fileb://proxy.zip
+aws lambda update-function-code --region us-east-1 --function-name stm_html_iu --zip-file fileb://proxy.zip
 ```

 #### Authorizer

 This lambda checks every request for `Authorization` header if `Authorization` env variable was set with a value.
 The processing goes ahead only if the header matches the env var value.

-The standard approach for authorizing APIGW requests would be IAM or a separate authorizer function, but the only reason we need to restrict access is to make sure the API is called via CloudFront to enable caching and AWS WAF.
+The standard approach for authorizing APIGW requests would be IAM or a separate authorizer function, but the only reason we need to restrict access is to make sure the GWAPI is called via CloudFront to enable caching and AWS WAF.
 Apparently, there is no way to include CloudFront in an APIGW Lambda policy and adding `Authorization` header to the CloudFront origin is next best option.

 #### API Gateway

 * HTTP API with Lambda
 * ANY /{proxy+}
-* `stm-html` Lambda
+* `stm_html_iu` Lambda
 * `$default` stage

 ## Debugging

 This app relies on https://github.com/rimutaka/lambda-debug-proxy to run a local copy on your dev machine connected to the GatewayAPI via SQS.
-This is a bit of a hack.
-Watch https://github.com/awslabs/aws-lambda-rust-runtime/issues/260 for possible standardization of this feature.

-1. Deploy https://github.com/rimutaka/lambda-debug-proxy in place of *stm-html*
+1. Deploy https://github.com/rimutaka/lambda-debug-proxy in place of *stm_html_iu*.
-2. Configure the request and response SQS queues
+2. Configure the request and response SQS queues to accept messages from *stm_html_iu* lambda and the client machine running the debugger.
-3. Add `STM_HTML_LAMBDA_PROXY_REQ` and `STM_HTML_LAMBDA_PROXY_RESP` with the queue URLs to your *.bashrc*
+3. Add `STM_HTML_LAMBDA_PROXY_REQ` and `STM_HTML_LAMBDA_PROXY_RESP` env vars with the queue URLs to your *.bashrc*.
-4. Use `cargo run` to launch *stm-html* app locally
+4. Use `cargo run` to launch *stm_html_iu* app locally
-5. Send a request to the GWAPI endpoint to invoke *stm-html*
+5. Send a request to the GWAPI endpoint to invoke *stm_html_iu*

 The above steps should trigger a chain of requests and responses:
-> APIGW -> Lambda *stm-html* proxy -> SQS Request Queue -> the locally run *stm-html* app -> SQS Response Queue -> Lambda *stm-html* proxy -> APIGW
+> APIGW -> Lambda *stm_html_iu* proxy -> SQS Request Queue -> the locally run *stm_html_iu* app -> SQS Response Queue -> Lambda *stm_html_iu* proxy -> APIGW

 [main.rs](./src/main.rs) has sections of code annotated with `#[cfg(debug_assertions)]` to use *lambda-debug-proxy* feature in DEBUG mode or exclude it when built with `--release`.